 What happens to my reverse mortgage when I die?

 The Reverse Mortgage loan will need to be paid off.
 If any of your loved ones want the home, they can write their own check or refinance to pay this off.
-If they want to sell the some, the Reverse Mortgage loan is typically paid off at closing, just like any other mortgage.
+If they want to sell the home, the Reverse Mortgage loan is typically paid off at closing, just like any other mortgage.
 Let your loan servicing company (their phone number and loan number are on your monthly statement) know what you want to do promptly and they will direct you from there.